lagoproject/DMP/README.md

 # License

-All contents of this repository are under the terms of the Creative Common [CC BY-NC-SA 4.0](./LICENSE) license.
+All contents of this repository are under the terms of the Creative Common [CC BY-NC-SA 4.0](./LICENSE) license, with exception of some code needed for rendering the web page, which have its own license declared at the head of the code.